OsmosysSoftware/osmo-x/CONTRIBUTING.md

    git push origin my-fix-branch
    ```

-1. In GitHub, send a pull request to `osmo-notify:main`.
+1. In GitHub, send a pull request to `osmo-x:main`.

 - If we suggest changes then: